 UPCOMING EVENTS, RECENT POSTINGS

-Brown Bag Luncheon Series-- This series of informal noon hour luncheons and speakers is planned for the second or third Wednesday of the month during the academic year.
+Brown Bag Luncheon Series-- This series of informal noon hour luncheons and speakers is planned for the second or third Tuesday or Wednesday of the month during the academic year.

 "The Impending Retirement Crisis" -- A journal article in the Spring 2014 issue of "Montana Professor" by Jerome Coffey, Emeritus Professor, MSU-Bozeman, discusses many facets of the problems Montana universities face in dealing with recent changes in retirement issues.